juniper

 What are some ways to include Juniper berries in foods and drinks?

-Juniper berries are a spice used in many different cuisines around the world for centuries.
+Juniper berries are a spice used in many cuisines around the world for centuries.
 They have found their way into European, Asian, and Middle Eastern recipes, as well as American food.
 They have a slightly bitter taste, but they are very versatile in the kitchen.

+I have used these flavorful berries on wild game such as venison, as well as a flavoring for vegetables and even desserts.
 The flavor is best described as mildly resinous with a tang of citrus and pine.
 The aroma is similar to gin!

 Keep in mind that juniper berries freeze well for long-term storage.